Bartłomiej Ciepiela

-Bartłomiej Ciepiela (born 24 May 2001) is a Polish professional footballer who plays as a midfielder for Ekstraklasa side Stal Mielec, on loan from Legia Warsaw.
-Besides Legia, he has played for Igloopol Dębica juniors, Legia Warsaw II and Stal Stalowa Wola.
+Bartłomiej Ciepiela (born 24 May 2001) is a Polish professional footballer who plays as a midfielder for I liga club Znicz Pruszków.

+He previously represented Igloopol Dębica youth teams, Legia Warsaw and its reserve team, Stal Stalowa Wola, Stal Mielec, Resovia..

 Club career

 Early years

 Ciepiela began his career at Igloopol Dębica juniors in 2010.
 He played for Legia Warsaw's youth teams from 2016 to 2018.
 In 2019, he was transferred to their senior reserves in the III liga.
 Ciepiela made his debut for Legia II on 2 June 2019 in the 6–1 away defeat at Lechia Tomaszów Mazowiecki.

 Stal Stalowa Wola

 On 24 July 2019, it was announced that the II liga team Stal Stalowa Wola had signed Ciepiela on a one-year loan deal from Legia.
-Ciepiela made his debut for his new club on 17 August 2017 in a league encounter against Bytovia Bytów.
+Ciepiela made his debut for his new club on 17 August 2019 in a league encounter against Bytovia Bytów.
 The match ended in the 4–1 defeat for Stal, as he was substituted on for Robert Dadok in the 76th minute.
 Ciepiela played 29 games, netting 3 goals, for Stal in 2019–20 as the team finished in 15th position, resulting in the club's relegation to the III liga.